Start planning your trip

 While convenience stores carry a lot of food, it can be challenging for guests looking for vegan food and beverages or those with allergies.
 This article recommends vegan* items found at convenience stores throughout Japan.
 These ready-to-eat foods and beverages are suitable for traveling or on-the-go.
 Pick up a few items to make a complete meal.

 *Vegan in this article is defined as food made without animals, including fish and seafood, or ingredients derived from animals, including fish and seafood, dairy products and eggs, as well as honey.
-The use of white sugar processed via animal bone char may be included in some of the items listed below.
-Concerned consumers are encouraged to contact companies directly.
-Also, please note that selection at convenience stores varies by season and location; the items listed in this article may not be available at the convenience store you visit.
+White sugar processed via animal bone char may be included in some of the items listed below, and the manufacturing environment of each food item may include dairy or another animal-derived product.
+Additionally, the ingredients and suppliers of processed foods are subject to change without notice.
+Those with food allergies or sensitivities should contact companies directly to confirm before consuming.
+Also, please note that selection at supermarkets varies by season and location; the items listed in this article may not be available at the store you visit.

-It is recommended to search for certified vegan products, which can be found at Natural Lawson convenience stores (Japanese) and natural food supermarkets in Japan.
+It is recommended to search for certified vegan products, which can be found at Natural Lawson convenience stores (Japanese) and natural food supermarkets in Japan, like the Vegan Store.

 A basic, but delicious option is a plain rice onigiri (rice ball).
 Found at all convenience stores, this rice ball is completely plant-based and vegan-friendly, containing white rice and salt.
 A typical white rice ball will be priced around 100 yen and is among the most inexpensive options at a convenience store.

 White rice balls are sold at Seven-Eleven, Lawson, and Family Mart, as well as less common stores, such as Mini Stop and Daily Yamazaki.
 This is a satisfying option when you are looking for something quick and filling.